Corinne Bailey Rae: 2004–2008: Corinne Bailey Rae

 In 2004, Bailey Rae got a breakthrough when she was signed by Global Talent Publishing and then approached by Craig David's mentor Mark Hill, from the duo the Artful Dodger, to appear on his new album better luck next time under his new alias, the stiX.
-The resulting collaboration, "Young and Foolish," was released in April 2005 and brought Bailey Rae to the attention of the major record label bosses.
+The resulting collaboration, "Young and Foolish", was released in April 2005 and brought Bailey Rae to the attention of the major record label bosses.

 Bailey Rae released her debut single, "Like a Star", in November 2005 and her first album, Corinne Bailey Rae, in February 2006.
 It debuted at number one in the UK and entered the top ten of the U.S. Billboard 200, peaking at number four and spending 71 weeks in the chart from 2006 to 2008.
 According to Nielsen SoundScan, the album sold 1.9 million copies in the United States alone.

-The lead single, "Like a Star" became a hit in the UK and US, and sold over 327,000 US downloads.
-The follow-up single "Put Your Records On", her biggest hit to date, rose to number two in the UK, and sold over 945,000 US downloads.
-"Trouble Sleeping" made the top forty, and "I'd Like To", the top seventy.
+The lead single, "Like a Star", became a hit in the UK and US, and sold more than 327,000 US downloads.
+The follow-up single, "Put Your Records On", her biggest hit to date, rose to number two in the UK, and sold more than 945,000 US downloads.
+"Trouble Sleeping" made the top 40, and "I'd Like To", the top seventy.
 In the middle of 2006, Bailey Rae embarked on her first international tour through Europe and North America with R&B singer John Legend, playing 55 shows including the festivals Rock in Rio Lisboa 2 and Live Earth.
 In early April 2006, Corinne Bailey Rae was certified 2× platinum by the BPI and platinum by the RIAA in December.
 In September 2006, Bailey Rae scooped two awards at the UK's MOBO Awards: "Best UK Newcomer" and "Best UK Female".
 Bailey Rae recorded a live session at Abbey Road Studios in July 2006 for Live from Abbey Road.